-Resident Evil Gun Survivor (PS1)
+Resident Evil Gun Survivor (PS1) - PlayStation 1 Game

 About this item

+Resident Evil Survivor sits in an odd price bracket for the series: dismissed on release, now scarce enough in PAL that complete copies outrun better-reviewed entries.
 Resident Evil Survivor is the first-person shooter spin-off in the Resident Evil series, released for PlayStation 1 in 2000.
 Developed by Tose and published by Capcom, it was the first RE game to use a first-person perspective — predating Resident Evil 7 by seventeen years.

 The big story here is the regional difference.
 The Japanese and European versions support the Namco G-Con 45 light gun for direct point-and-shoot gameplay.
 The North American version had light gun support completely removed due to post-Columbine sensitivity around gun-themed games.
 This makes the PAL and NTSC-J versions fundamentally different — and more desirable — than the US release.